 Geography and History are taught under the umbrella of Humanities here at Garden House.
 In Key Stage One the children study a term-long topic covering historical, geographical and scientific objectives in a diverse and creative way.
 In Key Stage Two, Humanities and Science are taught separately.
-At all stages, our teachers encourage the children to develop a curiosity for the world around them as well as a developed understanding of the past.
+At all stages, our teachers encourage the children to develop a curiosity for the world around them as well as an understanding of how the past has shaped that world.

 History at Garden House is so much more than dates and facts; it is a meaningful exploration through time, encouraging a natural curiosity to question and developing the skills to find answers.
-The children take a chronological journey through a range of topics in keeping with the National Curriculum including British History as well as the wider world.
+The children take a chronological journey through a range of topics from British and world History.

 We are extremely lucky as a school to have a number of connections through the community with establishments such as the Royal Hospital.
 The children gain a valued insight into the past through the visits and talks given to them by the Chelsea Pensioners.
 Trips to places such as Hampton Court or a real Victorian classroom further enrich the children’s understanding and help bring the past to life.
 We also entertain a number of visitors from history like Roman legionaries or Florence Nightingale.

 Above all, we believe that the ability to formulate enquiry skills and develop the children’s own opinions is paramount to becoming successful historians.
 It is this sense of wonder and excitement that we harness within the children, equipping them for life.

-Geography is taught in a dynamic and engaging way at Garden House with every effort applied to the children asking questions about the world they live in and on which they depend.
+In Geography we want the children to develop a deeper understanding and appreciation of the world we live in and on which we all depend.
 It is important that the children develop a sense of responsibility for the Earth as well as an awareness of cultural diversity.

-Hands-on activities such as map and field work make their learning more tangible allowing the children to develop their confidence to cherish and explore the world around them.
+Hands-on activities during field work make their learning more tangible allowing the children to develop their confidence to cherish and explore the world around them.